 There is no tradition of professional arbitration or mediation in Iceland.
 However, there is a provision in Icelandic law which allows either a judge (at the request of the parties to a legal action), or the parties themselves, to refer a dispute to the local district commissioner (sýslumaður) for mediation (sáttaumleitanir) (107. gr. laga 91/1991).
 This provision was introduced in 1991 but has not actually been put into practice.
 Moreover, the Court of Arbitration of the Iceland Chamber of Commerce has introduced a statute on mediation.

-The Mediation Act 27/2017 came into operation on 1 January, 2018.
-The Act contains provisions for a comprehensive statutory framework to promote the resolution of disputes through mediation as an alternative to court proceedings.
+The Mediation Act 2017 came into operation on 1 January, 2018.
+The Act contains provisions for a comprehensive statutory framework to promote the resolution of disputes through mediation for almost all civil disputes as an alternative to court proceedings.
 The underlying objective of the Act is to promote mediation as a viable, effective and efficient alternative to court proceedings, thereby reducing legal costs, speeding up the resolution of disputes and reducing the stress and acrimony which often accompanies court proceedings.
+Section 11 codifies self-determination, empowering the parties to decide when they have reached an agreement and whether they wish that agreement to be legally enforceable between them.
+The Act provides for the establishment of the Mediation Council of Ireland which will maintain of national register of mediators, promote mediation to the public and set and develop training standards and prepare codes of practice.

 Mediation services are provided by mediation organisations which may be public or private and which are entered in a register of mediation organisations (registro degli organismi di mediazione) kept by the Ministry of Justice.
 A person wishing to become a mediator must satisfy the requirements laid down in Article 4(3)(b) of Ministerial Order No 18/2010: in particular, they must hold a degree or diploma at least equivalent to a university degree following three years of study, or in the alternative be a member of a professional association or organisation and have completed at least two‑yearly refresher courses with training providers accredited by the Ministry of Justice, and in the course of the two‑year retraining period they must have taken part as assisted trainees in at least twenty cases of mediation.